The Need for Phishing “Golden Rules” Proves There’s no Cure for Humanity

 • Use a VPN to encrypt your data before the hacker even sees it

 4. Thar she blows!
-Whaling fishing goes after the big boss!
+Whaling goes after the big boss!

 How to keep safe: